-Table~\ref{tab:additional_results} presents additional simulation results on the performance of the O-EPA test and the Homogeneity test.
-The results on the size of the tests confirm that all procedures maintain appropriate size control, with rejection rates close to the nominal level of 5\%.
-In the first power scenario, where the O-EPA hypothesis fails, both tests exhibit increasing power with larger signal strength and time dimensions, as expected.
-The final block reports results under a setting where the O-EPA null holds but clusters are heterogeneous.
-Importantly, the conditional Homogeneity test consistently rejects in this case, especially for large $T$, indicating that it remains powerful for detecting latent heterogeneity even when O-EPA is valid.
-On the other hand, O-EPA test still provides correct Type I error control, as expected.
-This sheds light on the relatively poor performance of the Selective Inference test of C-EPA in this case: since it combines $p$-values of pairwise Homogeneity tests as well as the O-EPA test, it results in lower power because of this second component.
+Table~\ref{tab:additional_results} presents additional results on the O-EPA and homogeneity tests.
+The size results confirm that all procedures maintain appropriate control, with rejection rates close to 5\%, and in the first power scenario, where O-EPA fails, both tests gain power with larger signal strength and time dimensions.
+The final block reports a setting where the O-EPA null holds but clusters are heterogeneous: here the conditional homogeneity test consistently rejects, especially for large $T$, remaining powerful for detecting latent heterogeneity even when O-EPA is valid, while the O-EPA test retains correct Type I error control.
+This explains the relatively poor performance of the Selective Inference C-EPA test in this case: since it combines the $p$-values of the pairwise homogeneity tests with that of the O-EPA test, the second component lowers its power.